HDNET/fal_celum/README.md

 - No Session state for Celum Client
 - Move licenseKey decrypt to class
 - Drop useless "instance" for logging (logging has already a random request ID)
+- Fix "ext_emconf.php" (DO NOT USE STATIC Extension Key there!)

 ## ToDo: